-When you file for bankruptcy, the case is filed in federal bankruptcy court.
-This means that the basic process of filing bankruptcy is the same for every state.
-No matter which state you decide to file bankruptcy, you will still need to know how to claim bankruptcy.
+When you file for bankruptcy, lawyers file the case in federal bankruptcy court.
+Therefore, the basic process of filing bankruptcy is the same for every state.
+No matter which state you decide to file bankruptcy in, you will still need to know how to claim bankruptcy.
 The process involves taking the means test, making a list of any exemptions and also attending a 341 creditor meeting.
-However, the specifics of your particular case will be dependent on the state level because means test results and allowed exemptions are determined at the state level.
+Means test results and allowed exemptions are determined at the state level.
+Hence, the specifics of your particular case will be dependent on the state level.

 Choosing a Type of Bankruptcy